CANTUS-Project/api/source/resource_types.rst

         }
     }

-While the CANTUS server has cached some metadata about all the chants, you can see from the privded URLs that resource ``"pem-8669"`` is actually hosted on the Portuguese Early Music server, and we refer the client to that URL for further information.
-Note also that the "id" field is not consistent between the two servers: in this case, the ``uwaterloo.ca`` CANTUS server has prefixed the ``pemdatabase.eu`` server's "id" with ``"pem-"`` to avoid a resource "id" conflict.
+While the Cantus server has cached some metadata about all the chants, you can see from the privded URLs that resource ``"pem-8669"`` is actually hosted on the Portuguese Early Music server, and we refer the client to that URL for further information.
+Note also that the "id" field is not consistent between the two servers: in this case, the ``uwaterloo.ca`` Cantus server has prefixed the ``pemdatabase.eu`` server's "id" with ``"pem-"`` to avoid a resource "id" conflict.

-As a reminder, the CANTUS server will only "switch out" a resource provider like this when it is API-compatible, so this "resources" URL represents a promise that the PEM server supports the CANTUS API.
+As a reminder, the Cantus server will only "switch out" a resource provider like this when it is API-compatible, so this "resources" URL represents a promise that the PEM server supports the Cantus API.
 For more information, refer to :ref:`multiserver`.

 .. _`resource ids`: